 Types of ceramic cookware

 In recent times, ceramic non-stick cookware has become known as one of the most popular types of cookware on the market and it is advertised as a safe alternative to Teflon.
-Ceramic coating offers the benefits of non-stick cooking surface without the dangers of PFOA, a potentially toxic chemical used in the process of making traditional non-stick coating.
+The ceramic coating offers the benefits of a non-stick cooking surface without the dangers of PFOA, a potentially toxic chemical used in the process of making traditional non-stick coating.

 A lack of labeling regulations may lead to confusion for buyers who are considering purchasing modern non-stick cookware.
 To make an informed purchase, potential buyers need to take some time to educate themselves on the differences between these new types of “ceramic” cookware and classic ceramic cookware.

 Differences Between Ceramic and Ceramic Coated Cookware

 100% ceramic cookware is generally made from clay, minerals and quartz sand.
 After the shape-forming process, the mixture is hardened by firing to vitrification at about 1915 degrees Fahrenheit.
 Ceramic cookware often undergoes a glazing process to get the decorative, waterproof surface.

 Ceramic cookware made of clay is also called pure or classic ceramic cookware.
 The most reputable brands of pure ceramic cookware are Xtrema and Emile Henry.